jinguohuang/admix_heritability/README.md

-# admix_heritability
+# Admix heritability code

-This repo is for studying the heritability of admixed populations.
+___
+This repository contains codes used to carry out the analyses and create the main figures in "Interpreting SNP heritability in admixed populations".